 Save The Northumberland Strait - Protect our Fisheries, our Tourism and our Health

 Today we have dozens of rivers that dump into the Northumberland Strait not counting tributaries.
-The Strait is a main passage for our a lot of marine species including Waterfowl.
+The Strait is the main passage for hundreds of marine species including Waterfowl.
 It is a place for them to feed, rest and live.
-However all this is at major risk with the proposed 90 million litres of effluent to be pumped into the Strait a day.
+It is also home to a very valuable shellfish industry.
+However, all this is at major risk with the proposed 90 million litres of effluent to be pumped into the Strait a day.
 The effluent at the outflow of the pipe is going to come out at 25c in the Winter and 37c in the summer!!
 (The natural water temps of the Strait reaches 15C in the summer ) These temps will absolutely change the diversity and make up of this sensitive and important marine ecosystem.
 This will increase the overall temperatures of the Strait over time due to the high volume of effluent being pumped a day.

 The Effluent is going to be fresh water.
 The Strait is comprised of salt water and species that require a specific level of salinity.
 At a rate of 70-90 Million litres a day, the salinity of the Strait will change as the waste continues to accumulate over time.
 This will impact Wetlands, all species that use the Strait as well as the food sources within.

 The makeup of the toxic chemicals that will be part of the effluent will also pose major threat to marine life.
 The communications officer for Northern Pulp has said a few times that the current infrastructure of the mill cannot handle the new proposed effluent makeup because it will be to corrosive to their internal setup and that pumping it into the Strait is the most economical option for the Mill.
 However, there are many scientific documents that show the risk and harm that will come from this.